 If you commenced the Diploma before 2011, you are required to provide contact details for two referees under the Guidance and Explanatory Notes in the application form.

-Application forms for an entrance certificate must be received by the Society at least 4 weeks before the start of your traineeship.
-Any applications received late must be accompanied by a covering letter explaining the reasons for the late submission and will be considered on a case-by-case basis by the Society's Admissions sub-Committee.
+Application forms for an entrance certificate must be received by the Society at least four weeks before the commencement date of your traineeship.
+Any applications received late must be accompanied by a covering letter explaining the reasons for the late submission and will be considered on a case-by-case basis by the Society's Admissions Sub-committee.

-We strongly recommend submitting your application 8 weeks before starting your traineeship, particularly during the peak months of May-August, in order to reduce the impact of delays and issues.
+We strongly recommend submitting your application eight weeks before starting your traineeship, particularly during the peak months of May-August, to reduce the impact of delays and issues.